 and Business Affairs

-Andrew co-founded Cedar Island Films together Henrik Meyer in 2018.
-They’ve produced THE MAGNITUDE OF ALL THINGS (NFB/TELUS/TELEFILM) by Jennifer Abbott (The Corporation) which won Best Canadian Feature Award at Planet in Focus and is being screened at RIDM (Montreal) and IDFA 2020 (Amsterdam), the world’s biggest documentary festival.
-Other projects include THE SEARCH, a feature documentary for the CBC with Shaman Films and the Canadian/German feature doc co-production THE WHALE AND THE RAVEN (ZDF/ARTE/NFB) which won the WIFTV Artistic Merit Award at VIFF 2019 and is available on Amazon Prime Video.
+Andrew co-founded Cedar Island Films together with Henrik Meyer in 2018.
+They’ve produced THE MAGNITUDE OF ALL THINGS (NFB, Telus & Telefilm) by Jennifer Abbott (The Corporation) which won Best Canadian Feature Award at Planet in Focus in 2020 and the DocLands Audience Choice Award in California in 2021, also screening at RIDM (Montreal), IDFA 2020 (Amsterdam), Ulju (Soutch Korea) and Cinequest (USA).
+Other projects include THE SEARCH - MANUFACTURING BELIEF, a feature documentary for the CBC with Shaman Films and the Canadian/German feature doc co-production THE WHALE AND THE RAVEN (ZDF/ARTE/NFB) which won the WIFTV Artistic Merit Award at VIFF 2019 and is available on Amazon Prime Video.

 THE MAGNITUDE OF ALL THINGS, their most recent production, is described as "perhaps the most visceral, reasoned call to action for humanity since “An Inconvenient Truth”.